Philosophy of the World: Release

 Austin paid to have Third World press 1000 copies of Philosophy of the World.
 He wrote the album's liner notes, which said the Shaggs "loved" making music and described them as "real, pure, unaffected by outside influences".

 According to many accounts, Dreyer delivered only 100 copies of the album and disappeared with the remaining 900.
 Dot recalled: "He took my father's money, gave us one box of albums, and ran.
 My father couldn't get in touch with him.
 He tried telephone calls, but no one knew where he was."
 However, according to the music executive Harry Palmer, Dreyer said Austin had refused to distribute the extra copies because he feared someone would copy the Shaggs' music.
 Dreyer kept boxes of the records in the studio and would give them to anyone who asked.
 The journalist Irwin Chusid argued that it was unlikely Dreyer had stolen the records, as they were valueless at the time; many copies may have simply been disposed of.
 Philosophy of the World received no media coverage.

 The songs "My Pal Foot Foot" and "Things I Wonder" were released as a 45 rpm single on Fleetwood Records.
 In 1975, Austin died of a heart attack at the age of 47.
 The Shaggs disbanded and sold most of their equipment.
-The Wiggins had never profited from their music and took blue-collar jobs to support their families.
+They had never profited from their music and took blue-collar jobs to support their families.